 Mandatory ESOS audits occur in four-year cycles, so qualifying organisations must carry out an ESOS audit every four years.
 These assessments are to audit the energy efficiency of their buildings, transport and industrial processes to identify cost-effective energy-saving measures.

 During each phase of ESOS, organisations must notify the Environment Agency by a set deadline that they have complied with their ESOS obligations.
-The deadline for notification of compliance for ESOS phase 2 was in December 2019, so we are now into phase 3.
-By the end of the second year within each phase, organisations need to show some commitment towards compliance.
+The deadline for notification of compliance for ESOS Phase 3 is December 2023; this sounds like a long way off, but will come around quickly, so the time to act is NOW.

 Do you qualify for an ESOS Audit?